hexbyt3/SVSeedFinderPlugin/README.md

 - 7-star raids always have 6 perfect IVs
 - Event raids might have fixed natures or abilities
 - Some raids are shiny-locked
+- **Mighty Raids and some events have fixed scale values**
+- **Certain encounters have scale type constraints (XS, S, Average, L, XL)**

+When you select an encounter with constraints, the plugin will:
+- Highlight invalid selections in pink/red
+- Show warning messages in the status bar
+- Prevent searches that would never find results

 ### Search Tips